Where Does Cellular Respiration Happen In The Cell

 The Role of Oxygen: The Final Electron Acceptor

 It's crucial to understand the role of oxygen in cellular respiration.
-Oxygen acts as the final electron acceptor in the electron transport chain.
+On the flip side, the electrons would accumulate, preventing further pumping of protons and ATP synthesis.
 Without oxygen to accept the electrons at the end of the chain, the entire process would grind to a halt.
-The electrons would accumulate, preventing further pumping of protons and ATP synthesis.
-This is why anaerobic respiration, which doesn't utilize oxygen, produces significantly less ATP.
+Even so, oxygen acts as the final electron acceptor in the electron transport chain.
+This is why anaerobic respiration, which doesn't make use of oxygen, produces significantly less ATP.

 A Summary of Locations: